-The production and thus the limits of the Smart Factory do not stop with the limitation of the production site, of course.
-Automobile manufacturers and their suppliers in particular have large, widely ramified supplier networks – the end-to-end digitalization and, above all, transparent data evaluation of the supply chain is particularly important here.
-Consequently, Smart Factory must also be linked to a Supply Chain 4.0 in order to be able to act in an all-round automated and intelligent manner.
-In this commentary article on the topic “From Smart Factory to Smart Supply Chain” you can read more about this.
+Of course, production and the Smart Factory do not stop at the boundaries of the production site.
+Automobile manufacturers, and their suppliers in particular have large, widely ramified supplier networks – and end-to-end digitalization as well as transparent data evaluation of the supply chain is particularly important here.
+As a result, the Smart Factory must also be linked to Supply Chain 4.0 in order to be able to act in an all-round automated and intelligent manner.

 It is only through the digital footprint of a product, a process, or the machines used, known as the Digital Twin, and the data it contains, that a Smart Factory can be truly intelligent and able to carry out evaluations and simulations for possible production scenarios.
 And all of this is done in virtual space, without having to intervene in and influence real processes.

 Possible errors can be detected in advance (Predictive/ Prescriptive Analytics) before they are applied to the physical processes.
 In addition, a central strength of a Digital Twin is the corresponding visualization and simulation of the data.